 Desk Atlas of the United States

-Each week children can read independently or with assistance the briefer books that are related more closely to individual states.
-There are two separate recommendations, one for younger children (in approximately first through third grade) and one for advanced readers (up through fifth grade).
-These books might feature a person prominent in the state’s history.
+Each week children can read additional books (either independently or with assistance) that are briefer and that relate more closely to individual states.
+There are two recommendations, one for younger children (in approximately first through third grade) and one for advanced readers (up through fifth grade).
+Many of these books tell about a person prominent in the state’s history.
 For instance, when students study Connecticut, young students will read Sybil Ludington: Revolutionary War Rider.
-This story is based upon the true story of Sybil Ludington, daughter of a colonel in the revolutionary army.
+This story is based upon the true story of Sybil Ludington, the daughter of a colonel in the revolutionary army.
 She spied on the British and learned that they planned to attack Danbury, Connecticut.
 Sybil rode through the night to warn her father and his troops.
 Students are given three days to read each of these books.
-Meanwhile, advanced readers will be reading a longer book on their own over a number of weeks.
-In this case, while younger students read the story of Sybil along with other stories related to north-eastern states, advanced readers spend five weeks reading The Penderwicks: A Summer Tale of Four Sisters, Two Rabbits, and a Very Interesting Boy, a story that takes place in Massachusetts.

-Young students may also read (or have read to them) any of the five picture books listed for that state.
-For Connecticut, they might choose from Wilhelmina Goes Wandering, Noah Webster and His Words, Ferryboat, Miss Crandall’s School for Young Ladies and Little Misses of Color, and Snowflakes Fall.
-These books are a great way to involve siblings younger than first graders who aren’t ready for the rest of the work.
+In addition to the above books, young students may also read (or have read to them) any of the five picture books listed for that state.
+For instance, when learning about Connecticut, they might choose from Wilhelmina Goes Wandering, Noah Webster and His Words, Ferryboat, Miss Crandall’s School for Young Ladies and Little Misses of Color, and Snowflakes Fall.
+These books are a great way to involve siblings too young for the rest of the work.

 The lesson plans include URLs for free online quizzes at the Seterra website.
-These include quizzes such as those on state capitals, states east of the Mississippi, and states in the west.
+These include quizzes on topics such as state capitals, states east of the Mississippi, and states in the west.

 The Geography Matters books are great on their own.
 The Trail Guide to US Geography even includes a six-week study of the book The Captain’s Dog: My Journey with the Lewis and Clark Tribe as well as a list of recommended literature.
 However, Read Through the USA presents a more comprehensive course where literature plays a larger role, and it is all mapped out for you.